Rashaida people: Rashaida in Sudan

 During the middle of the 19th century, this group of ethnic people migrated to Sudan from the west coast of Arabia, predominantly Saudi Arabia, and settled in the eastern part of the nation.
 The total number of Rashaida living in Sudan is unclear but it is estimated to be around forty thousand people.
 From the early 2000s, many Rashaida people have become more or less settled in the Lower Atbara area of the region.
 Here, they mostly live in tents or newly constructed huts or adobe houses.

-The Rashaida people’s relationships with other ethnic groups in the region are mostly due to the practices they have adopted since they migrated to the country.
-They adopted the pastoral production and agriculture methods also practiced by other peoples in the area; such as the Hadendoa.
+The Rashaida people's relationships with other ethnic groups in the region are mostly due to the practices they have adopted since they migrated to the country.
+They adopted the pastoral production and agriculture methods also practised by other peoples in the area; such as the Hadendoa.
 These tribes then retaliated against the new competition by violently opposing the expansion of the Rashaida into the coastal areas, forcing many of them to settle further inland.
 The arid conditions of these areas then led to them raising camels rather than cattle.

-Living as Pastoralists
+Ancestry

+A paper released in 2022, showed that the Rashaida Arab Bedouin tribe from Sudan has the highest values for Middle Eastern-related ancestry at 95.1% compared to any other populations in the study.
+This Middle Eastern ancestry was even higher than the studied populations from Yemen (75.8%) or Lebanon (57.3%).
+The Rashaida population also showed a lack of geneflow from any neighboring African groups, which was said to be consistent with their migratory history into the region from Arabia.
+The Rashaida Arabs had the closest genetic affinity to Saudi Arabian, and populations from Yemen.